Department of Psychology and Sociology

 SOCI 4306 Medical Sociology 3 SCH (3-0)

-In-depth examination of the complex relationship between social factors, health and illness, and health care systems based on sociological perspectives, theories, and methods.
-Includes the effects of age, gender, and socioeconomic status on the health of the human groups to the interrelationships between healers, patients, and social institutions.
+Comprehensive exploration of the intricate interplay among social determinants, health, and illness, within the framework of sociological perspectives, theories, and methodologies.
+The course examines the impact of age, gender, and socioeconomic status on the health of various demographic groups, as well as the dynamic relationships between health professionals, patients, and social institutions.
 Prerequisite: SOCI 1301.

 SOCI 4307 The Family and Marriage 3 SCH (3-0)